6 Best Accessible Places Near Hyde Park

 Knightsbridge – 0.4 mi from Hyde Park Corner (south-east)

-Tucked just behind Hyde Park Corner, this sleek Scandinavian-style espresso bar is ideal for speciality coffee lovers.
-Bright, spacious, and air-conditioned, it’s the perfect breather between festival sets or a cool escape from the summer heat.
-It has step-free entrance and a lift down to the wheelchair accessible bathroom.
+Tucked just behind Hyde Park Corner, this sleek Scandinavian-style espresso bar is a must for speciality coffee lovers.
+The interior is bright, spacious, and fully air-conditioned.
+This makes it the perfect breather between festival sets or a cool escape from the summer heat.

 Amorino Gelato